eocdb/eocdb-webui/docs/source/eocdb-valication-rules.md

 - field: mass_to_charge: field_obsolete

 ## Records

+Each record is checked against the below rules.
+The majority of teh rules encompass checks on valid units, data type, and bounds if defined.

 - name: a, unit: 1/m, data type: number, lower_bound: 0
 - name: a*ph, unit: m^2/mg, data type: number, lower_bound: -1e-05